KimLHill/MSP3/testing.md

 ![welcome flash message](https://user-images.githubusercontent.com/74603013/121707195-3c611080-cace-11eb-83a9-64fa4e376d26.png)

 ### **Testing Compatibility With Browsers**
 I manually tested the website on Microsoft Edge, Google Chrome and Mozilla Firefox browsers.
-I checked that buttons, links, the form inputs, carousel, collapsible accordion, responsiveness and design worked as planned. the only minor differences found were:
+I checked that buttons, links, the form inputs, carousel, collapsible accordion, responsiveness and design worked as planned.
+The only minor differences found were:
 * The required code worked on all browsers but the appearance of the prompt messages such as: "please fill in this field" had a slightly different appearance in each browser.
 * The appearance of the login and register form was slightly different on Microsfot Edge.
-The functionlaity was still the same, as was the main styling, but there was a light blue background to the form input fields and the text was smaller, which may be less user-friendly for some users.
+The functionality was still the same, as was the main styling, but there was a light blue background to the form input fields and the text was smaller, which may be less user-friendly for some users.

 ![register microsoft edge](https://user-images.githubusercontent.com/74603013/121758978-93d99d80-cb1b-11eb-83b7-1578830926bb.png)